jcs-custom/jcs-appimage-installer/README.md

 We can also provide a **customized SSD configuration** based on your requirements.
 For inquiries and customization, please contact us via Telegram: **@Arievandjava**

 ---
+## Apps List suggestion

+Drop me a message via Telegram: **@Arievandjava** if you think there are some apps list should be added.
+I will more than happy to add it as soon as i have spare time to do it.

+---

 Regards,